Ulzana (film)

 Ulzana is a 1974 western film directed by Gottfried Kolditz and starring Gojko Mitic as Ulzana, Renate Blume and Rolf Hoppe.
 It is a Red Western, made as a co-production between East Germany, Romania and the Soviet Union.
+It is a sequel to 1973 film Apachen.

+Synopsis

+Set in 19th century Arizona, the film depicts the conflict between the Mimbreno Apacheans, led by war chief Ulzana, and Captain Burton, a corrupt army officer employed by White American merchants to remove the tribe from the land.